Neil Armstrong: Illness and death

-On August 7, 2012, Armstrong underwent bypass surgery at Mercy Faith–Fairfield Hospital in Fairfield, Ohio, to relieve coronary artery disease.
+On August 7, 2012, Armstrong underwent bypass surgery at Mercy Health Fairfield Hospital in Fairfield, Ohio, to relieve coronary artery disease.
 Although he was reportedly recovering well, he developed complications and died on August 25.
-President Barack Obama issued a statement memorializing Armstrong as "among the greatest of American heroes—not just of his time, but of all time", and added that Armstrong had carried the aspirations of the United States' citizens and had delivered "a moment of human achievement that will never be forgotten."
+President Barack Obama issued a statement memorializing Armstrong as "among the greatest of American heroes—not just of his time, but of all time", and added that Armstrong had carried the aspirations of the United States' citizens and had delivered "a moment of human achievement that will never be forgotten".